 Karnataka minister KS Eshwarappa named in FIR on alleged suicide of contractor

-Santhosh Patil had accused the minister of demanding a bribe to grant him contract for a government project.
+Santhosh Patil had accused the minister of demanding a bribe to grant him the contract for a government project.

-Police on Tuesday booked Karnataka Rural Development KS Eshwarappa in connection with the alleged suicide of a contractor in Udupi city, NDTV reported.
+Police on Tuesday booked Karnataka Rural Development KS Eshwarappa in connection with the alleged suicide of a contractor in Udupi, NDTV reported.
 Two of his aides, Basavaraj and Ramesh, have also been booked.

-Police said Eshwarappa has been charged under Section 306 (abetment to suicide) of the Indian Penal Code, according to The Indian Express.
+The police said Eshwarappa has been charged under Section 306 (abetment to suicide) of the Indian Penal Code, according to The Indian Express.
 A first information report had been filed in the case based on a complaint lodged by the contractor’s brother.

 The contractor, Santhosh Patil, who was also a member of the Bharatiya Janata Party, allegedly died after consuming a poisonous substance.
 His body was found at the city’s Shambhavi Lodge where he had checked in on April 11.

-In a purported WhatsApp message, Patil had accused Eshwarappa of demanding bribe to grant him contract for a government project.
+In a WhatsApp message purportedly sent by him, Patil had accused Eshwarappa of demanding a bribe to grant him the contract for a government project.
 In the message sent to his friends, he had blamed Eshwarappa to be “directly responsible” for his death.

 “RDPR minister KS Eshwarappa is solely responsible for my death,” the message stated.
 “I am taking this decision keeping my aspirations aside.
 I request with folded hands to our prime minister [Narendra Modi], chief minister [Basavaraj Bommai], our beloved Lingayat leader BSY [Yeddyurappa] and everybody else to extend a helping hand to my wife and kids.”